DFE-Digital/cpd-information/content/leading-teacher-development.md

 ## Who delivers the training

+DfE-approved training providers work in partnership with regional delivery partners in your area to carry out the training.
+You and your school should select the training provider and delivery partner combination that best meets your needs.

-The following DfE-approved training providers run this course:
+The following training providers offer this course:

 * Ambition Institute
 * Best Practice Network